 - Analyze the DNA mixture peaks to determine the useful loci.
-A locus that is useful for mixture analysis typically has more than one allele present. - relevant alleles should preferably have a relative DNA concentration that exceeds some preset or data-dependent threshold - When feasible, retrieve the population frequencies within each locus of the relevant alleles.
+A locus that is useful for mixture analysis typically has more than one allele present. - Determine the relevant alleles within each useful locus.
+The relevant alleles should preferably have a relative DNA concentration that exceeds some preset or datadependent threshold. - When feasible, retrieve the population frequencies within each locus of the relevant alleles.
 If the prior allele distributions are not available, then preferably use uniformly distributed frequencies.